 (3) 20 hours of combined in-person online and home study training

-(5) Mentorship beyond the pre-licensing course.
+(5) Coaching beyond the pre-licensing course.

 All five (5) sessions are held on Zoom (online):